-In terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended (the "SCRR") the Offer is being made for at least 25% of the post-Offer paid-up Equity Share capital of our Company/ The Offer is being made in accordance with Chapter XB of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended from time to time ("SEBI (ICDR) Regulations"), wherein 49.94% of the Net Offer was available for allocation on a proportionate basis to QIBs.
-5% of the QIB Portion was available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-Further, not less than 15% of the Net Offer was available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35% of the Net Offer was available for allocation to Retail Individual Investors, in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
-All investors participated in this Offer mandatorily through the Applications Supported by Blocked Amount ("ASBA") process by providing details of their respective bank accounts which will be blocked by SCSBs.
-For details, please refer to the section titled "Offer Information" beginning on page 262 of the Prospectus.
+In terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended (the "SCRR") the Offer is being made for at least 25% of the post-Offer paid-up Equity Share capital of our Company.
+The Offer is being made in accordance with Chapter XB of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended from time to time ("SEBI (ICDR)").
+Regulations"), wherein 49.94% of the Net Offer shall be available for allocation on a proportionate basis to QIBs.
+5% of the QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15% of the Net Offer will be available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35% of the Net Offer will be available for allocation to Retail Individual Investors, in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
+All investors shall participate in this Offer mandatorily through the Applications Supported by Blocked Amount ("ASBA") process by providing details of their respective bank accounts which will be blocked by SCSBs.
+For details, please refer to the section titled "Offer Information" on page 262 of RHP.

-RISK IN RELATION TO THE FIRST OFFER
+RISK IN RELATION TO THE FIRST OFFEL

 This being the first public Offer of our Company, there has been no formal market for the Equity Shares.
 The face value of the Equity Shares is Rs.
 10 each.
-The Floor Price is 7.8 times the face value and the Cap Price is 8.0 times the face value.
-The Offer Price (determined and justified by our Company and Selling Shareholder in consultation with the BRLMs as stated in "Basis for Offer Price" on page 126 should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
-No assurance can be given regarding an active or sustained trading in the Equity Shares are listed. or regarding the price at which the Equity Shares will be traded after listing.
+The Floor Price is [•] times the face value and the Cap Price is [•] times the face value.
+The Offer Price (determined and justified by our Company in consultation with the BRLM as stated in "Basis for Offer Price" on page 126 should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
+No assurance can be given regarding an active or sustained trading in the Equity Shares or regarding the price at which the Equity Shares will be traded after listing.